Social Icons

 Directed by David Yates

-I give this movie some praise in that, the ability to craft over two hours of empty, boring nothingness is something that I have not seen in a while.
-In fact, I try my best to avoid being sucked into such empty endeavor that yields no fruit.
+I give this movie some praise in that the ability to craft over two hours of empty, boring nothingness is something I haven't seen in a while.
+In fact, I try my best to avoid being sucked into such an empty endeavor that yields no fruit.

-This movie is very crafty, the script is written in such a way that it dodges and moves left to right then back again, trying to create a web of suspense, but instead what we got was a web of boredom, thanks to the all-knowing Dumbledore.
-The movie has this challenge, how to outsmart a man that has the ability to see you coming from all angles.
-Instead of embracing the challenge and try to outsmart the man by being very crafty with some intelligent smart to watch writing.
-The movie made the protagonist and friends act in the most boring, long plus overly ambitious bogus plan that in the end made no nonsense.
-How they succeeded is a mystery, the biggest mystery is how easy it was to fool the magic world with some puppetry.
+This movie is very crafty; the script is written in such a way that it dodges and moves left to right, then back again, trying to create a web of suspense.
+But instead, what we got was a web of boredom, thanks to the all-knowing Dumbledore.
+The movie has this challenge: how to outsmart a man who has the ability to see you coming from all angles.
+Instead of embracing the challenge and trying to outsmart the man with some intelligent, smart-to-watch writing, the movie made the protagonist and his friends act in the most boring, long, and overly ambitious bogus plan that, in the end, made no sense.
+How they succeeded is a mystery; the biggest mystery is how easy it was to fool the magical world with some puppetry.

-Continuing from the first two films Fantastic Beasts and Where to Find Them (2016) and Fantastic Beasts: The Crimes of Grindelwald (2018) Grindelwald is free and he continues his plan to rid the world of muggles (non-magical humans).
-Dumbledore has to stop his former lover from succeeding, so he creates his own army of lieutenants to stop Grindelwald’s plan from coming to a success.
+Continuing from the first two films, Fantastic Beasts and Where to Find Them (2016) and Fantastic Beasts: The Crimes of Grindelwald (2018), Grindelwald is free and continues his plan to rid the world of Muggles (non-magical humans).
+Dumbledore has to stop his former lover from succeeding, so he creates his own army of lieutenants to stop Grindelwald’s plan from coming to fruition.
+He recruits Newt, who lost one of his animals to Grindelwald, and with Newt came the others who are now tasked with saving the human race.

-If there is anything better to do in this life, it pays to go do them.
-This movie has the power to bore you and annoy you when the crisscross of deception mattered to another boring day at the movies.
+If there is anything better to do in this life, it pays to go do it.
+This movie has the power to bore you and annoy you when the crisscross of deception leads to another boring day at the movies.

 0 comments: